 After a few batches I stopped using the silicone mat for macarons; it’s too time consuming to relearn how to pipe the batter into the centre of the silicone rounds on the mat.
 So that my money doesn’t go to waste, I’ve used it for making chocolate mendiants.

-I also used the macaron mat for preparing French chouquettes (mini choux buns topped with pearl sugar.)
+I also used the macaron mat for making French chouquettes (mini choux buns topped with pearl sugar.)
 It was interesting to see that they turned out slightly flatter compared to ones piped out onto my Silpat silicone baking mat.

-Silicone Macaron Mat: My Verdict
+Silicone Macaron Mat Review – Verdict

 The mat is an extra luxury; you don’t need it, especially if you already enjoy baking and have a few practises with the piping bag.
 First-time users with a piping bag can find it awkward at first and, although the mat provides extra confidence in piping out uniform rounds, you still need to practise piping out the rounds directly in the middle and just enough so that the batter doesn’t go over the raised rounds.
 The positive side is that you can fit more macarons on to the one sheet.